Containarr/containarr/README.md

 ## 3. Open a Browser

-Open http://localhost in your web browser to set-up Containarr, and run your first container.
+Open [http://localhost](http://localhost) in your web browser to set-up Containarr, and run your first container.
+Or, navigate to `http://<ip-of-your-host>` if you're running Containarr on another device.

 # Roadmap